ruslanmv/ruslanmv.github.io/_posts/2021-06-20-What-should-know-about-Deep-Learning.md

 ### What is the goal of Reinforcement Learning ?

 The goal of reinforcement learning is for an agent to learn how to evolve in an environment.
+Reinforcement learning involves an agent, a set of states $$ S $$, and a set $$A$$ of actions per state.
+By performing an action
+$$a \in A$$, the agent transitions from state to state.
+Executing an action in a specific state provides the agent with a **reward** (a numerical score).
+The goal of the agent is to maximize its total reward.
+It does this by adding the maximum reward attainable from future states to the reward for achieving its current state, effectively influencing the current action by the potential future reward.
+This potential reward is a weighted sum of the expected values of the rewards of all future steps starting from the current state

 ### What is Markov decision processes?